The Food Information (Amendment) (England) Regulations 2019

 At the moment, businesses selling food prepared on the same premises where it is sold don’t need to put allergen information on the label, which means allergy sufferers have to ask staff for the information they need to buy with confidence.

 Parliament has now legislated so foods like these must come with a full list of ingredients.
 The new legislation covers any business that is preparing, packing and selling food from the same premises, or food that is packed centrally and sold. from a mobile stall or vehicle belonging to the same business.

-The new rules will only apply to businesses in England, although Scotland, Wales and Northern Ireland are expected to quickly adopt Natasha’s Law too and are also encouraged to become compliant by the October 2021 deadline.
+The new rules will apply to businesses in England, Scotland and Northern Ireland and are encouraged to become compliant by the October 1st 2021 deadline.